 The Fund may limit the amount of purchases and refuse to sell shares to any person.
-If your check or wire does not clear, you will be responsible for any loss incurred by the Fund.
+If your check or electronic payment does not clear, you will be responsible for any loss incurred by the Fund and charged a \$25 fee to defray bank charges.
 You may be prohibited or restricted from making future purchases in the Fund.
 Checks must be made payable to the Fund.
 The Fund and its transfer agent may refuse any purchase order - for any reason.
 Cash, third party checks (except for properly endorsed IRA rollover checks), counter checks, starter checks, traveler's checks, money orders (other than a money order issued by a bank), credit card checks, and checks drawn on non-U.S. financial institutions will not be accepted.

-Cashier's checks, bank official checks, and bank money orders may be accepted in amounts greater than \$10,000.
-In such cases, a 15 business day hold will be applied to the funds (which means that you may not redeem your shares until the holding period has expired).
-Cashier's checks and bank official checks in amounts less than \$10,000 will also be accepted for IRA transfers from other financial institutions.
+Cashier's checks, bank official checks, and bank money orders are reviewed on a case-by-case basis and may be accepted under certain circumstances.
+In such cases, a 15-business day hold will be applied to the funds (which means that you may not redeem your shares until the holding period has expired).